-Aggressive Criminal Defense Lawyer With Offices in Essex County and Morristown, NJ
+Aggressive Marijuana Cultivation Lawyer With Offices in Essex County and Morristown, NJ

 What Constitutes “Cultivation” of Marijuana Under New Jersey Law?

 New Jersey’s marijuana cultivation law appears in Section 2C:35-4 of the Code of Criminal Justice.
 Under Section 2C:35-4, state prosecutors can pursue charges against anyone who: